spcourse/sp1/python/en/loops/index.md

 We already mentioned that you can decide on the name of the variable.
 And as you see, in the above exampe we have changed the name of our variable 'x' to 'number'.

-**Exercise:** Try to adapt the above example in such a way that at the end of the loop, the program rints to the screen how many numbers were exactly divisible by 3.
+**Exercise 5:** Try to adapt the above example in such a way that at the end of the loop, the program prints to the screen how many numbers were exactly divisible by 3.
 To do this you will have to define a so-called 'counter', a variable that is set to zero at the start of the program and that is incremented by 1 every time you encounter a number that is exactly divisible by 3.
-Also take some time to format the output to the screen and have tyour program print:
+Also take some time to format the output to the screen and have your program print:

     From the numbers 1 to 20 there are ... numbers that are exactly divisible by 3.